edac713/GPTs/documents/Cade_Wilson_Resume.md

 - Developed 2D and 3D CAD models for a variety of domestic and international clients including local businesses, high schools, and universities.
 - Utilized Adobe Photoshop to update and enhance company project profiles for advertising purposes.

-## Technical Skills
+### Technical Skills

-- Experience with Windows/Mac OS, Adobe Photoshop, GitHub, ChatGPT (Prompt Engineering), Shopify.
-- Customer service
-- Product knowledge
-- Planning and organization
-- Attention to detail
-- Communication
+**Technical Proficiencies:**

+- **Operating Systems**: Proficiency in both Windows and Mac OS environments, facilitating seamless cross-platform operations.
+- **Software Skills**: Skilled in utilizing Adobe Photoshop for graphic design tasks, GitHub for version control, ChatGPT for enhanced employee-to-customer interactions, and Shopify for e-commerce management.
+- **Web & E-commerce Tools**: Experienced in leveraging Shopify to create and manage online storefronts, enhancing e-commerce presence and sales.

+**Core Competencies:**

+- **Customer Service Excellence**: Demonstrated ability to deliver superior customer service, ensuring customer satisfaction and loyalty.
+- **Product Expertise**: In-depth knowledge of a wide range of lawn and garden products, enabling effective customer guidance and support.
+- **Strategic Planning & Organization**: Strong planning and organizational skills, proven in efficiently managing inventory and executing store layouts for optimal product presentation.
+- **Attention to Detail**: Exceptional attention to detail in product displays, inventory management, and customer interaction, ensuring accuracy and quality.